Actindo-AG/Documentation/RetailSuiteAccounting/Integration/02_ManageTaxKeys.md

 1. Select the tax key to be deleted.
     The data for the selected tax key are displayed in the corresponding fields at the bottom.

-    > [Note] Be aware that the tax key will be deleted permanently.
+    > [Caution] **Loss of data**
+    Deleting will permanently remove the selected data.
+The deletion cannot be undone and the deleted data cannot be restored.
+    Problems may occur due to unresolved dependencies.
+    Make sure you really want to delete the selected data.

 2. Click the [DELETE] button.
     A small pop-up window confirms that the tax key has been deleted.
 The deleted tax key is no longer displayed in the list.